 grounded in contemplative & spiritual practice

 We encourage intelligence & creativity in designing a retreat to meet your own needs & circumstances.
-It can include meditation, movement practices (e.g. qigong), study, journaling, "sweat dana," and walks in the woods.
+It can include meditation, movement practices (e.g. qigong), study, journaling, chores and work, and walks in the woods.
 Or, it might be primarily all-day meditation.
 Regular consultations with Santikaro are encouraged.
-We endeavor to support you in mindfully, skilfully cultivating a well-rounded path through immersion in Dhamma.
+We endeavor to support you in mindfully, skillfully cultivating a well-rounded path through immersion in Dhamma.
 (We do not encourage outside excursions during your retreat.)

 Quiet & silence

 Simplicity & solitude

 Settling into meditation

 Intimacy with Nature